Proposed Vehicle-to-Vehicle Communication Systems Raise Privacy Issues

-In a recent announcement by the US Department of Transportation (USDOT), it has been revealed that the USDOT would support a National Transportation Safety Board recommendation to have vehicle-to-vehicle (V2V) comunication systems become mandatory in all new vehicles over the next several years.
+The US Department of Transportation (USDOT) revealed it would support a National Transportation Safety Board recommendation requiring vehicle-to-vehicle (V2V) communication systems in all new vehicles, implemented over the next several years.

-The upside to this is that these concerns are being addressed by lawmakers—like Mr. Jay Rockefeller, the Senate Commerce Committee Chairman—and are reviewing the systems that are currently in development to help ensure that the networks are secure with the involvement of the private sectors, which many industry pundits believe are the key to making this technology a success.
+Lawmakers, Senate Commerce Committee Chairman including Jay Rockefeller, are reviewing the systems currently in development to help ensure the network security, which many believe are the key to making this technology a success.